-The paper is presenting the materials and methods used in MFS-TEP (Sect.
-2) and the analysis of procedures for data processing (Sect.
-3), which includes also the capability of the observing system to specify the main circulation features of the Mediterranean Sea.
+The paper is presenting the procedures used in MFS-PP, materials and methods used in MFS-TEP and underline the major improvements done both in technology and procedures for data processing (Sect.
+2), Sect.
+3 describe the data collected in MFS-TEP and demonstrates the capability of the observing system to specify the main circulation features of the Mediterranean Sea.
 The services provided by MFS-VOS are presented in Sect.
 4, and discussion and conclusions are in Sect.
-4 as well.
+5.